Gavin Wanganeen

-Gavin Adrian Wanganeen (born 18 June 1973) is a former Australian rules footballer who played for the Essendon Football Club and Port Adelaide Football Club in the Australian Football League (AFL), and also for the Port Adelaide Magpies in the South Australian National Football League (SANFL).
+Gavin Adrian Wanganeen (born 18 June 1973) is a former Australian rules footballer and, after retirement, artist.
+He played for the Essendon Football Club and Port Adelaide Football Club in the Australian Football League (AFL), and also for the Port Adelaide Magpies in the South Australian National Football League (SANFL).
 A Brownlow Medal winner and Australian Football Hall of Fame inductee, Wanganeen was appointed Port Adelaide's inaugural captain upon entry into the AFL in 1997 and is the first Indigenous Australian footballer to win the Brownlow Medal and reach the 300-game milestone at senior VFL/AFL level.

-Since retirement, Wanganeen has taken up painting.
-He is a descendant of the Kokatha people, a Western Desert people of South Australia, an inheritance he has explored in his art work since retirement.
-He has had two solo exhibitions and was an ambassador for the Adelaide Fringe in 2019.
+Since retirement, Wanganeen has taken up painting, exploring his Kokatha identity in his artwork.
+He was an ambassador for the Adelaide Fringe in 2019.